microsoft/iomt-fhir/tools/mapping-generator/README.md

 ### **[CodeValueFhirTemplateGenerator](./Microsoft.Health.Fhir.Ingest.Template.Generator/CodeValueFhirTemplateGenerator.cs)**

 This abstract class can be used to generate templates for FHIR Mappings.
-The output of CodeValueFhirTemplateGenerators is a serialized[CodeValueFhirTemplate](../../src/lib/Microsoft.Health.Fhir.Ingest.Template/CodeValueFhirTemplate.cs).
+The output of CodeValueFhirTemplateGenerators is a serialized [CodeValueFhirTemplate](../../src/lib/Microsoft.Health.Fhir.Ingest.Template/CodeValueFhirTemplate.cs).
 The `TModel` type for this generator must derive from the [Template](../../src/lib/Microsoft.Health.Fhir.Ingest.Template/Template.cs) class.
 Because the `TModel` type is a Template, the CodeValueFhirTemplateGenerator can take the output of CalculatedContentTemplateGenerator to generate a FHIR Mapping template.

 While there is only 1 method that requires implementation (`GetCodes()`), it is recommended that at least one other method be implemented.`GetValue()` or `GetComponents()` are used to express how the Observation Resource value is "extracted". `GetValue()` would be used if a single value is needed, while `GetComponents()` would be used when multiple related values would be saved to an Observation Resource (e.g. blood pressure might contain both diastolic and systolic measurements).

 `GetCodes(TModel model, CancellationToken cancellationToken)` - Must return a list of [FhirCodes](../../src/lib/Microsoft.Health.Fhir.Ingest.Template/FhirCode.cs).
 At least 1 code is required for the CodeValueFhirTemplate to pass validation.
 Codes are used to define the Observation Resource type in the FHIR service.

-`GetValue(TModel model, CancellationToken cancellationToken)` - Should return one of the following types [CodeableConceptFhirValueType](../../src/lib/Microsoft.Health.Fhir.Ingest.Template/CodeableConceptFhirValueType.cs),[QuantityFhirValueType](../../src/lib/Microsoft.Health.Fhir.Ingest.Template/QuantityFhirValueType.cs), [SampledDataFhirValueType](../../src/lib/Microsoft.Health.Fhir.Ingest.Template/SampledDataFhirValueType.cs) or [StringFhirValueType](../../src/lib/Microsoft.Health.Fhir.Ingest.Template/StringFhirValueType.cs).
+`GetValue(TModel model, CancellationToken cancellationToken)` - Should return one of the following types [CodeableConceptFhirValueType](../../src/lib/Microsoft.Health.Fhir.Ingest.Template/CodeableConceptFhirValueType.cs), [QuantityFhirValueType](../../src/lib/Microsoft.Health.Fhir.Ingest.Template/QuantityFhirValueType.cs), [SampledDataFhirValueType](../../src/lib/Microsoft.Health.Fhir.Ingest.Template/SampledDataFhirValueType.cs) or [StringFhirValueType](../../src/lib/Microsoft.Health.Fhir.Ingest.Template/StringFhirValueType.cs).
 This method is used to provide a value type that determines the value to "extract" and save to the Observation Resource.

 `GetComponents(TModel model, CancellationToken cancellationToken)` - Must return a list of [CodeValueMappings](../../src/lib/Microsoft.Health.Fhir.Ingest.Template/CodeValueMapping.cs).
 This method is used to provide a list of value mappings that determines the values to "extract" and save to the Observation Resource as components.